Manukhurana97/Kafka/README.md

 **Consumers Group**

-1. ALl the consumers in an application read data as a consumer groups.
+1. All the consumers in an application read data as a consumer groups.
 2. Each consumer's within a group reads from exclusive partition.

-**Consumers Group**
+**Consumers Group : Too many Partition**

 1. if you have more consumers than partitions, some consumers will be inactive.
 2. Multiple consumer on one topic